 If you rely on your apps to get you through the day, you might want to read app reviews before you install macOS Monterey 12.7.3 on your computer(s).

-Before you install macOS Monterey, you’ll want to head to the App Store and read reviews from users.
+Before you install macOS Monterey 12.6.1, you’ll want to head to the App Store and read reviews from users.
 If reviews are mostly positive, go ahead and install the latest update(s).

 If the feedback is negative, you might want to wait for a new version of macOS Monterey or for the developer to update the app before moving your device to the latest software.

 Talk to IT

-Enterprise problems plague every single version of macOS and they can be particularly nasty after Apple releases a new operating system.
+Enterprise problems plague every single version of macOS and they can be particularly nasty after Apple releases new macOS software.

 If you depend on your device to get work done, it’s important to get in touch with IT to see if the update is safe to use.
 If you’ve got an IT department, they should be able to provide you with feedback about the core apps and services you use.

-If you don’t have an IT department or a tech on site, you might want to ask around the office or talk to friends who use the same services and see how they’re doing on the operating system.
+If you don’t have an IT department or a tech on site, you might want to ask around the office or talk to friends who use the same services and see how they’re doing on the software.

 Learn About the Downgrade Process

-If you run into problems, apps that don’t work, battery life issues, or just don’t like the new update, you can downgrade to macOS Big Sur or an older version of macOS.
+If you run into problems, apps that don’t work, battery life issues, or just don’t like the new update, you can downgrade to older macOS Monterey software, macOS Big Sur or an older version of macOS.
 It’s a lot easier than downgrading iOS and there’s no limit to how far back you can go.

 The easiest way to do this is to restore a Time Machine Backup that you made right before installing the macOS Monterey 12.7.3 update.
 If you made a backup, this will help get your Mac running on an older version of macOS very quickly.

 Here’s more on how to downgrade macOS software to an older version.